In every moment I experience the continually differing inclusion of continually differing selves and others (including my own self).*

-And the categories—self, others and our continually differing inclusion—are at least as basic as any other categories.
+So these categories—continually differing inclusion, selves, others—are at least as basic as any other categories.
 Any worldview that neglects any or all of them is inadequate and anti-empirical.

 Even physics, which requires physicists, must presuppose these categories.
-All physicists, whether they notice or not, experience themselves and others—including the smallest and largest “others” they study—within their continually differing inclusion.
+All physicists, whether they notice or not, experience themselves and others—including the smallest and largest “others” they study— as continually differing within their continually differing inclusion.
 These categories are experienced as operative whenever the field of physics happens, or whenever any other scientific field happens.
 They’re experientially inescapable.
 If you cringe at calling them metaphysical categories, try calling them “protophysical.”

-I never experience these categories—self, others and our continually differing inclusion—in exactly the same way.
-My experience of myself is never exactly the same, my experience of others is never exactly the same, and my experience of our inclusion is never exactly the same.
+I never experience these categories—continually differing inclusion, selves, others—in exactly the same way.
+My experience of my and other selves is never exactly the same, my experience of others is never exactly the same, and my experience of our inclusion is never exactly the same.

 So while these categories continue in every moment, they continue differently in every moment.
 That they continue never changes; how they continue always changes.
 They are in a process of continual, mutual renewal.